Top 11 Best VPN Services of 2019Posted May 29, 2018, 4:58 p.m. by Jonathan

 Another way in which the best VPN services cater to individuals is by allowing them to browse the internet without leaving any breadcrumbs.
 Many VPN providers adopt a ‘no data collection’ policy, which means that none of a user’s online activities will be recorded.

-This can extend not only to connection times but also any other data pertaining to what website was accessed and when.
+This can extend not only to connection times but also any other data about what website was accessed and when.
 Some providers will even allow anonymous payment methods such as cryptocurrencies to further protect their client’s information, identity, and activities, even when requested by a third party.

 What is a remote-access VPN?